pejmanN/ReactiveTest/ReactiveAndFodyTst.Client/Readme.md

             AddCommand = ReactiveCommand.Create(ExecuteAdd, canAdd);
 ```
-As u know at the first the compoent is loaded the `AddCommand` will subsctribe to `canAdd`, so as u load the component
+As u know at the first time that the compoent is loaded the `AddCommand` will subsctribe to `canAdd`, so as u load the component
 u can see in `output` following logs:
 ```
 Properties changed: Name=, Price=0